In this Episode

 Hi and welcome to Marketing Speak!
 No, this is not a mistake.
 You will hear from Stephan in just a minute.
 But before we start, my name is Orion Talmay.
 I am the host of Stellar Life podcast, and Stephan is my husband.
 In this episode, we’re gonna reflect on the last 100 episodes of Marketing Speak.
 Stephan’s gonna share all the most amazing tools and tips and tricks and all the best of the best marketing advice that he has collected from the last 100 episodes.
 I really hope that you will enjoy this episode.
 Stephan is a marketing genius.
 He is one of the top SEOs in the world.
 He consulted for big companies like Chanel and Zappos and many, many more.
 Beyond teaching marketing, Stephan is very spiritual.
-He’s very much into self-development, and so you can check out another aspect of Stephan on his podcast, The Optimized Geek, where he shares tips about biohacking, life hacking, relationships, spirituality, sexuality – everything that can optimize your life.
+He’s very much into self-development, and so you can check out another aspect of Stephan on his podcast, Get Yourself Optimized, where he shares tips about biohacking, life hacking, relationships, spirituality, sexuality – everything that can optimize your life.
 Hi, Stephan!
 Welcome to Marketing Speak.

 Hi, my love.
 It’s great to be on my own show, and to have you as the host.
 It’s awesome, and I’m excited to do this episode.

 Well, I’m excited too.
 Let’s start by you sharing a little bit about why you started this podcast and what is the most important thing that you learned from running your own podcast and talking to a lot of marketing experts – to many marketing experts?